 SE 250.
 Stability of Earth Slopes and Retaining Walls (4)

 Fundamental and advanced concepts of stability analysis for earth slopes and retaining walls with soil backfill.
 Topics: shear strength, effective/total stress analysis, infinite/finite slopes, reinforced soil slopes, lateral earth pressure, retaining wall design and reinforced soil retaining walls.
 Recommended preparation: SE 181 or equivalent background.
-Prerequisites: graduate standing.
+Prerequisites: department approval and graduate standing.

 SE 251B.
 Mechanical Behaviors of Polymers and Composites (4)

 Material science oriented course on polymers and composites.
 Mechanical properties of polymers; micromechanisms of elastic and plastic deformations, fracture, and fatigue of polymers and composites.
 Prerequisites: graduate student standing required.

 SE 252.
 Experimental Mechanics and NDE (4)